GuruShiva/painting_classify/README.md

 * [TensorFlow](https://www.tensorflow.org/) - Opensource Machine Learning Framework

-## Contributing
+## Known Bugs

-Please read [CONTRIBUTING.md]for details on our code of conduct, and the process for submitting pull requests to us.
+There are some known issues in this repo for `get_train_data.py` and `get_test_data.py`.
+These issues can be fixed manually.

+Issue 1- Often the image scraper downloads images that are not '.jpg' which leads to the `retrain.py` to give an error.
+Deleting the particular image solves the issue ;)

+Issue 2- The image scraper downloads the images with the image file name as it is.
+The `retrain.py` does not take file with long file names.
+Simply renaming the file fixes this issue.

 ## Authors

 * **Guru Shiva** - *Initial work*

-See also the list of [contributors](https://github.com/your/project/contributors) who participated in this project.

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under the MIT License

 ## Acknowledgments